D0see/MeleeChess/README.md

 ### Features to add :

-1.Paint your own board
+1. Paint your own board
-2.Everything else
+2. Everything else